-This procedure should be used if the factory limit switch settings must be changed in the field.
-It is advisable to operate the actuator fully in each direction, using the electric Handswitch to check switch settings before attempting to change them.
-Follow these instructions if they require adjustment:
+Use this procedure to change the factory limit switch settings in the field.
+Operate the actuator fully in each direction using the electric Handswitch to check switch settings before attempting to change them.

 - 1. Remove the control end cover and cover extensions, if applicable, and terminal block cover (5/16" bolt heads). - 2.
 Use the electric Handswitch to drive the control shaft so that the CW switch cam screw is accessible.
 Using a 7/64" hex wrench, loosen the screw so that the cam is just snug on the shaft.
-See Figure 2, page 26. - Move the output shaft clockwise to the desired maximum CW limit switch position (for options 5 thru 7, this position should be just outside the desired CW electronic travel position). - 4.
+See Figure 2, below.

+- Move the output shaft clockwise to the desired maximum CW limit switch position (for options 5 and 6, this position should be just outside the desired CW electronic travel position). - 4.
 Turn the Handswitch to the "STOP" position. - 5.
 Disconnect power from the actuator. - 6.
 Turn the Handswitch to the "AUTO" position. - 7.
 Connect the continuity meter across terminals B and M. Rotate the cam until the meter shows no continuity (switch contacts open, switch clicks). - 8.
 Tighten the cam locking screw to 5 lb-in (0.56 N•m) torque. - 9.
 Disconnect the meter and turn the Handswitch to the "STOP" position. - 10.
 Reconnect actuator power. - 11.
 Rotate the actuator's output shaft in the CCW direction away from the CW limit switch position.
 Note the direction of rotation of the lobe of the cam.
 The correct cam lobe motion is away from the switch lever with the switch lever on the lower part of the cam.
-If not correct, return to step 2 and reset the cam to the proper orientation. - 12.
-Rotate the output shaft again to the desired CW travel limit.
+If not correct, return to step 2 and reset the cam to the proper orientation.

+- 12. Rotate the output shaft again to the desired CW travel limit.
 If the desired stopping point is reached, the switch is properly set. - Repeat instructions for setting CCW limit switch position (noting that referenced directions of rotation should be opposite of those used for CW switch setting).
 Connect continuity meter across terminals B and N. - 14.
-Replace covers and tighten cover bolts to 10 lb-ft (14 N•m) torque. - 15.
-Rotate index to correspond with output shaft rotation.
+Replace covers and tighten cover bolts to 10 Ib-ft (14 N•m) torque. - 15.
+Adjust the index to correspond with the output shaft rotation.